Basedash uses the terms attributes over columns

 0s as unchecked and other numbers as being checked.
 If checking an unchecked value, the value will be set to

-Primary attributes vs primary keys
+Display attributes vs primary keys

 You may be familiar with primary keys, which are values in your database that are used to uniquely identify a record.
-Basedash introduces primary attributes to allow your data to be more understandable when viewed in Basedash.
+Basedash introduces display attributes to allow your data to be more understandable when viewed in Basedash.

 First, let’s explain what primary keys are used for in databases.